 What does this mean for you?
 Preparedness is key.
 If you have operations or customers in EU member countries, this will affect your business.
 A number of obligations are completely new and many have changed significantly, compared to previous regulations.
 These include:

-The GDPR is coming, and it’s inevitable, but we’re here to help you assess your GDPR preparedness and to suggest optimal solutions.
+The GDPR is coming, and it’s inevitable, but we’re here to explain features that may be used to help enable customers’ data protection compliance programs, but naturally customers are responsible for ensuring their particular use of those features complies with any applicable laws or regulations.
 I’ve merely scratched the surface here, and I’ll continue to give you helpful information about this far-reaching regulation in a series of blog posts over the coming weeks.

 To learn even more, check out the webinar below on GDPR.
 (Registration required)

 This blog is not intended to constitute legal advice.
 Readers should consult with their own legal counsel regarding compliance with GDPR and other laws and regulations applicable to their particular situation and intended use of any Hortonworks products and services.
 Hortonworks makes no warranties, express, implied, or statutory, as to the information in this blog.